ravelinx22/MockarooWebdriverioTutorialSolution/README.md

 # MockarooWebdriverio

-Basic structure for the integration of Mockaroo with Webdriverio for E2E Testing tutorial.
+Basic structure for the integration of Mockaroo with Webdriverio for E2E Testing tutorial solution.

 [Tutorial Link](https://testerink.gitbook.io/taller7/)